Jim Clyburn: Elections

 After the 1990 census South Carolina's district lines were redrawn.
 Due to prior racial discrimination before the Voting Rights Act of 1965, the Supreme Court required the 6th district, which had previously included the northeastern portion of the state, to be redrawn as a black-majority district.
 The 6th was reconfigured to take in most of the majority-black areas near Columbia and Charleston, as well as most of the Black Belt.
 Five-term incumbent Robin Tallon's home in Florence stayed in the district, but he chose to retire.
 Five candidates, all of whom were African American, ran for the Democratic nomination for the seat.
 Clyburn's campaign was led by NAACP activist Isaac W. Williams.

 Clyburn won 55% of the vote in the primary, eliminating the need for a runoff.
 As expected, he won the general election in November handily, becoming the first Democrat to represent a significant portion of Columbia since 1965 and the first Democrat to represent a significant portion of Charleston since 1981.
 He was the first African-American to represent South Carolina in Congress since George W. Murray in 1893.
-He has been reelected 15 times with no substantive Republican opposition.
+He has been reelected 16 times with no substantive Republican opposition.

 For his first 10 terms, Clyburn represented a district that stretched from the Pee Dee through most of South Carolina's share of the Black Belt, but swept west to include most of the majority-black precincts in and around Columbia and south to include most of the majority-black precincts in and around Charleston.
 After the 2010 census, the district was pushed well to the south, losing its portion of the Pee Dee while picking up almost all of the majority-black precincts near Beaufort and Hilton Head Island (though not taking in any of Beaufort or Hilton Head themselves).
 The reconfigured 6th was no less Democratic than its predecessor.
 In all its incarnations as a gerrymandered black-majority district, it has been dominated by black voters in the Columbia and Charleston areas, and for much of that time has been the only safe Democratic district in the state.

 In 2008, Clyburn defeated Nancy Harrelson, 68% to 32%.
 In 2010, he defeated Jim Pratt, 65% to 34%.
 In 2012, Clyburn defeated Anthony Culler, 73% to 25%.

 In March 2024, Clyburn announced his run for re-election.
 Duke Buckner, who ran against Clyburn in 2022, defeated Justin Scott in the June Republican Primary.
 Gregg Marcel Dixon, who ran against Clyburn as a Democrat in 2022, switched to the United Citizens Party for his 2024 run for the seat.
 Alliance Party candidate Joseph Oddo and Libertarian candidate Michael Simpson have also filed for the seat.
 In November 2024, Clyburn won re-election with 59.5% of the vote.

+On March 12, 2026, Clyburn announced his run for re-election; he will face Republican John Peterson in November.

+Clyburn ranked number 19 on the Post and Courier Columbia's 2025 Power List.